 The newest version of the US Green Building Council’s LEED standard, LEED v4, now gives credit to building projects using products that have Environmental Product Declarations (EPDs).
-LEEDv4-compliant EPDs summarize potential environmental impacts of products and materials for selected impact categories across the product life cycle.
+LEEDv4-compliant EPDs summarize potential environmental impacts across the life cycle of products and materials for select impact categories.
 They are based on ISO 14025, the international standard for Type III environmental declarations.

 Choose Product Category Rules (PCRs)